lilly-lizard/bort/notes.md

 # TODO

-- separate image and image view
+- instance and device properties